Tectonics

 Tectonics (from Ancient Greek τεκτονικός 'pertaining to building' via Latin tectonicus) are the processes that result in the structure and properties of Earth's crust and its evolution through time.
 The field of planetary tectonics extends the concept to other planets and moons.

 These processes include those of mountain-building, the growth and behavior of the strong, old cores of continents known as cratons, and the ways in which the relatively rigid plates that constitute Earth's outer shell interact with each other.
 Principles of tectonics also provide a framework for understanding the earthquake and volcanic belts that directly affect much of the global population.

 Tectonic studies are important as guides for economic geologists searching for fossil fuels and ore deposits of metallic and nonmetallic resources.
-An understanding of tectonic principles can help geomorphologists to explain erosion patterns and other Earth-surface features.
+The understanding of tectonic principles can help geomorphologists to explain erosion patterns and other Earth-surface features.

 Main types of tectonic regime

 Extensional tectonics

 Extensional tectonics is associated with the stretching and thinning of the crust or the lithosphere.
 This type of tectonics is found at divergent plate boundaries, in continental rifts, during and after a period of continental collision caused by the lateral spreading of the thickened crust formed, at releasing bends in strike-slip faults, in back-arc basins, and on the continental end of passive margin sequences where a detachment layer is present.